SSI was funded in 2015 by the Department of Family and Community Services to develop and implement the FutureAbility I project across NSW.

 FutureAbility will continue to implement the successful strategies it used between July 1, 2017, and June 2018 in consulting widely with CALD communities and the disability, LAC and NDIS providers through engagement, education and marketing processed to help increase understanding and participation to the NDIS in CALD communities:

-- Regional Roundtable discussions: held 8 so far across 8 regions with 500 participants
+- Regional Roundtable discussions: held 9 across 9 regions with 550 participants

-- In-language NDIS sessions: 22 sessions delivered to 11 language groups, with 327 participants
+- In-language NDIS sessions: 25 sessions delivered in 14 languages, with 387 participants

-- In language theatre plays, in 3 languages performed so far, 32 performances, across, 7 areas, and over 2400 attendees
+- In language theatre plays, in 3 languages performed so far, 36 performances, in 10 areas, with over 2600 attendees

-- A statewide conference DiverseAbility NDIS Inclusion, held in April with 50 speakers, 28 concurrent sessions, 3 Solutions Hubs, and 230 attendees
+- A statewide Diversability NDIS Inclusion Conference, held in April 2018 with 50 speakers, 28 concurrent sessions, 3 Solutions Hubs and 230 attendees.

 FutureAbility was funded for another two years by the NDIA under the ILC funding stream to roll out two very important projects in the CALD NDIS space, from June 1, 2018, to June 30, 2020:

 - The nation-wide "National Multilingual Information Hub" that will include a national Multilingual NDIS Hotline and Website (National ILC Grant)

 - The state-wide in-language CALD community education project "Understanding Disability by CALD communities in NSW" (NSW Jurisdictional ILC Grant)